vthunder/site-update/README.md

 If you do install globally, cd into your project to run `site-update`.

+## Usage

+After you've created a config file (see section below), you just need to run it on a zipfile containing the sources you want integrated:

+    path-to-project/node_modules/.bin/site-update ~/Downloads/mysite.zip

+You can put it in your PATH so you don't need to specify the folder.
+Or if you installed with `-g`:

+    cd path-to-project
+    site-update ~/Downloads/mysite.zip

 ## Config file

 The config file must be at the top-level of your project folder, and